The Best Ski Resorts for Night Skiing in North America

 » View Snow King Lodging Options

-Boreal, Lake Tahoe, California:
+Boreal, Lake Tahoe, California

-Night skiing in the Lake Tahoe area at Boreal is an iconic California skiing experience.
-Purchase the Boreal Night Pass and get access from 3-8 p.m, 7 nights a week, all season long at Boreal.
+Night skiing in the Lake Tahoe area at Boreal is an iconic California ski experience.
+Purchase the Boreal Night Pass and get access from 3-8 p.m., 7 nights a week, all season long at Boreal.
 No blackout dates or reservations are needed, and the pass is the same price for all ages.
 Perks of the Boreal Night Pass include a $25 Buddy Pass and one day at Woodward Tahoe, the action sports center.

 » View Boreal Lodging Options